yeyu2005/Sleep-Apnea-Detection-via-TDA/README.md

 Results, metrics (F1, AUC, Sensitivity), and hardware performance logs are saved to experiments/ablations/ablation_summary.json.

 ### Step 6: Final State-of-the-Art Test Set Benchmark
-Locks in the winning architecture (TST Fusion), trains a final model on all training records, and evaluates strictly on the unseen x test cohort.
+Trains the final HRV-Only, TDA-Only, and Fusion models on the training cohort and evaluates strictly on the unseen "x" test cohort.

 python scripts/evaluate_test_set.py